Miramar was also recently adapted into an opera that debuted in 2005.

 I don't think I worry about causing pain to the reader.
 I worry much more about fetishizing torture, shaping pretty gardens out of skulls.

 With new issues out from Jadaliyya and Banipal, it was time to poke around the Internet for new stories, poems, novel excerpts, memoir fragments and more in translation.
 NOVEL EXCERPTS From The City of Images (2011), by Luay Hamza Abbas, trans.
-Suneela Mubayi… Read More ›
+Suneela Mubayi (Jadaliyya) “You’ll remain incorrigible,” my mother would scream.
+“Insults will follow you all your life.” … Continue reading New Online: Stories, Poems, & More in Translation

 International Prize for Arabic Fiction (IPAF) shortlister Bensalem Himmich and 2011 IPAF judging chair Fadhil al-Azzawi both have new works of fiction coming soon in English.